pohly/external-attacher/build-rules/README.md

 It does not matter on which branch that revision exists, i.e. it is possible to create releases directly from master.
-A release branch can still be created for that release later if (and only if) needed.
+A release branch can still be created for maintenance releases later if needed.

 Release branches are expected to be named `release-x.y` for releases `x.y.z`.
 Building from such a branch creates `x.y-canary`